 The California Public Utilities Commission (CPUC) worked with CAL FIRE and other utility and public safety experts to develop a High Fire-Threat District Map, adopted in January 2018.
 The map identifies areas across California that have the highest likelihood of a wildfire impacting people and property, and where additional action may be necessary to reduce wildfire risk.

 - Tier 3 areas are at extreme risk for wildfire

 - Tier 2 areas are at elevated risk for wildfire

-- Tier 1 areas are those with high numbers of dead and dying trees
+- Zone 1 Tier 1 High Hazard Zones are areas with high numbers of dead and dying trees

 Visit CAL FIRE for wildfire readiness tips

 Public Safety Power Shutoff resources